Hi there! I'm Andrea Hayley-Sankaran.

-I am a vegetarian chef (now a home cook) informed by over two decades of personal practice and experimentation with the ancient sciences of Ayurveda and Chinese Medicine.
+I am a vegetarian chef (now a home cook) informed by over two decades of practice and experimentation with the ancient sciences of Ayurveda and Chinese Medicine.

-Along the way, I have discovered traditional wisdom about how to create incredibly flavorful vegetarian food that makes you feel good, inside and out.
+My study of traditional wisdom deepened my understanding of how to create incredibly flavorful vegetarian food that makes you feel good, inside and out.

 My goal is to make it easier for you to eat more vegetarian food; not because you think you should, but because you really love it!

 Why Buttered Veg?

 Despite almost everyone’s interest in eating more vegetarian food, you've probably experienced that it is actually very difficult to find good vegetarian food in this world!